 An MTC transporting Marijuana and Marijuana Products for home delivery shall ensure that all vehicles used for deliveries are staffed with a minimum of two MTC Agents.
 At least one MTC Agent shall remain with the vehicle at all times that the vehicle contains Marijuana or Marijuana Products.

-The Commission may establish required training programs for MTC Agents that must be completed within a reasonable period of time and at the expense of the MTC.
+The Commission may establish required training programs for MTC Agents that shall be completed within a reasonable period of time and at the expense of the MTC.
 Trainings shall include, but may not be limited to, training on:

 Safely conducting deliveries;